 Provide on-grid electrification.
-This is the alternative that is proposed by this sub-project.
+This is the alternative that is proposed by this project.
 Through this all target beneficiaries will be provided with electricity from the existing grid system.
 The project is expected to significantly reduce demand for firewood, as this is the primary source of heating and lighting in these communities.
-This alternative will contribute positively to improving the lives of the target communities through reduced exposure to smoke, improvement in living conditions, increased communication via use of mobiles and opportunities for seeking alternative livelihood options.
+This alternative will contribute positively to improving the lives of the target communities through reduced exposure to smoke, improvement of existing electricity infrastructures, improvement in living conditions, increased communication via use of mobiles and opportunities for seeking alternative livelihood options.
 Local government institutions will also benefit through reduced time and money spent on sourcing firewood from local communities, as well as increase in accessibility to information through various media sources, internet and improved communication.

-C. No Project Alternative
+C. No project Alternative

-A No Project alternative would primarily mean that the status quo will be maintained and in a sense the environmental impacts (adverse) will not occur.
+A No project alternative would primarily mean that the status quo will be maintained and in a sense the environmental impacts (adverse) will not occur if the new distribution and transmission lines are built.
 However the positive benefits will be forgone in terms of providing more access to electricity to the populace of the project area which would have in turn spurred and contributed to economic growth.